activeloopai/deeplake/README.md

 </div>

-## Getting Started with Deep Lake (deprecated soon and will be replaced with deeplake)
+## Getting Started with Deep Lake

 ### 🚀 How to install Deep Lake
-Deep Lake is written in 100% Python and can be quickly installed using pip.
+Deep Lake's core is efficiently built in C++ and can be quickly installed using pip.

 ```sh
 pip3 install hub